ShawnL00/qbmax-paper-experiments/README.md

 ## Numerical Experiments and Reproducible Code for the QBMAX Paper

-This project contains all numerical experiments and reproducible code for the QBMAX paper.
+This project contains numerical experiments and reproducible code for the QBMAX paper.

 ## Dependencies
 This project depends on [**pytential**](https://documen.tician.de/pytential/).